top of page

 The noun 'compulsion' has an etymology rooted in the Latin language.
 It can be traced back to the Latin word 'compulsio,' which was formed from the verb 'compellere.'
 'Compellere' is a combination of 'com' (meaning 'together') and 'pellere' (meaning 'to drive' or 'to urge').
 In essence, 'compulsion' is linked to the idea of driving or urging something together.
 Over time, this evolved to refer to an irresistible urge or need to do something, even if it may be harmful or irrational.
 The etymology of 'compulsion' underscores the sense of being driven or pressured into an action, often against one's will or better judgment.

-Quiz: Find the meaning of compulsion
+Quiz: Find the meaning of the noun compulsion:

 Try Again!